plone/plonecli/README.rst

 Bash auto completion
 --------------------

-To enable auto completion plonecli provides the plonecli_autocomplete.sh script, put this into your bashrc:
+To enable auto completion plonecli provides the plonecli_autocomplete.sh script, put the following bash command into your bashrc:

 .. code-block:: console